solelychloe/solelychloe/README.md

 # Chloe
 Hi!
 I'm Chloe, a full-time translator, web developer as well as a software developer.

 I know JavaScript & Python.
-At the moment, interested in CSharp & TypeScript.
+At the moment, I'm interested in learning CSharp & TypeScript.
-Prefer to use RethinkDB and PostgreSQL.
+I prefer to use RethinkDB and PostgreSQL.

 Currently a contributor & translator for [@jiktim](https://github.com/jiktim).